Key Takeaways

 This framework applies whether you're evaluating MatrixFlows, Zendesk AI, Intercom, Ada, or building on OpenAI directly.
 Same questions, same sequence, same pass/fail criteria.
 Vendors who pass it are built for production.
 Vendors who fail it are built for the sales cycle.

-Run these five questions in order.
+Run these six questions in order, and ask them of the engineer rather than the account executive.
+Each one also places the product on the ladder.
 A hard fail on any single question is sufficient reason to eliminate the vendor before investing further time.

 Question 1: Can you test with my actual documentation before signing?